Radhika-shahade/online-bookstore-management-/src/main/java/com/solidprinciple/examples/openclosedprinciple/README.md

 ## Example Usage

-The `OcpApplication` class demonstrates the usage of the implemented classes.
+The `OCPApplication` class demonstrates the usage of the implemented classes.
 It creates instances of books, discount calculators, and the discount calculator system with different discount strategies.
 The discounted prices are calculated and displayed for both fiction and non-fiction books.

 ## Conclusion